ComfyUI Extension: Luminance Stack Processor

 🎯 HDR Algorithm Options:

-🚀 Radiance Fusion (Default - Our Custom Algorithm)
+🚀 Radiance Fusion (Default - Custom Algorithm)

 - 📈 HDR Range: Wide dynamic range with good preservation